matthew-nm/Dockerized-Django/README.md

 This image comes with an administrative interface to the Postgres database.

+> Note: To keep configuration persistent, see note in docker-compose.override.yml

 To log in, access via web interface (see network mappings, above).
 Credentials should be availabile in `.env` file.
 Click on “Add server”, set “Name” to anything we want, then click on the tab “Connection” and fill in 'db' as hostname, and the database credentials defined in the `.env` file for username and password.